a2800276/terminal.js/README.md

 Javascript handling for terminal io.
-Presently implements the DEC/ANSI terminal statemachine described [here](http://vt100.net/emu/dec_ansi_parser) You'll need to understand the statemachine descirbed there to use this code.
+Presently implements the DEC/ANSI terminal statemachine described [here](http://vt100.net/emu/dec_ansi_parser) You'll need to understand the statemachine described there to use this code.
 As most of this terminal stuff is not exactly mainstream knowledge, you'll probably also want to read the VT100 Userguide available [here](http://vt100.net/docs/vt100-ug/)

+Caveat: statemachine works fine, infrastructure is very very dirty and I'm only publishing it here for backup and in case someone is really looking for it and willing to clenan it up for me :)

 Using
 =====

-    // hookup callbacks, there is a callback for every `action` (see below) of
-    //   the statemachine
+    // provide a callback that handles the SM's actions,
+    // see below for details.
     var callback = {...}

     // create a Statemachine
-    var term_sm = new Statemachine(callbacks)
+    var term_sm = new Statemachine(callback)

     // get data from somewhere
     while (var bla = readTerminalData()) {